Minnesota State Patrol: Duties

 Additionally, the State Patrol maintains a K-9 unit that focuses on drug enforcement interdiction, a mobile response team (MRT) used for crowd control situations or extra security for public events, as well as a Special Response Team (SRT), that operates like a traditional SWAT Team.
-Troopers are issued the Glock 17 Gen 5 9mm sidearm equipped with a Streamlight TLR-7 weapon mounted light.
+Troopers were previously issued the Glock 17 Gen 5 9mm sidearm equipped with a Streamlight TLR-7 weapon mounted light.
+In 2026, a new sidearm was issued: the Glock 45 chambered in 9mm with red dot sight (RDS) capability.
+The Patrol retained the use of the TLR-7.